Skip to main content

 Dr. Ash

 "Screening is not about looking for trouble.
 It is about gathering baseline data.
-If we find a density shift in your 40s or 50s, we have a wide window to intervene through nutrition, hormones, and movement.
+If we find a density change in your 40s or 50s, we have a wide window to intervene through nutrition, hormones, and movement.
 My goal is to use these tools so your healthspan matches your lifespan.
 We do not just follow the charts.
 We follow your data."

 Actionable Steps for Preventive Defense